bigcommerce/bigcommerce-api-python/README.md

 # and for constant-time verification of the signed payload passed to your load url
 user_data = api.OAuthConnection.verify_payload(signed_payload, client_secret)  # returns False if authentication fails
 ```

+### Exceptions

+This library captures errors from the server in HttpException classes (included in the import `import bigcommerce`), which expose `status_code`, `headers`, and `content`.
+These exceptions will be raised for any non-200 status code (the exception to this is 204, which is raised for methods other than `Connection.delete`).

+There are a few basic subclasses to HttpException: RedirectionException, ClientRequestException, ServerException, corresponding to 3xx, 4xx, and 5xx codes, and EmptyResponseWarning for 204.

+If you find yourself wanting a more complete class heirarchy, or are otherwise aren't happy with the interface, please post an issue or otherwise contact me.